andavael/BARACO/README.md

 ## <a id = "use_guidelines"> 🚍 Usage Guidelines </a>

 ## <a id="proj_developers"> 🚍 Project Developers </a>
-Introducing the first-year BS Computer Science students behind the BARACO project.
-Their dedication and efforts have been vital to the development of this application.
+The talented team behind the BARACO project consists of first-year BS Computer Science students.
+Their skills and dedication have been instrumental in the success of the project.
+Their enthusiasm and hard work have played a key role in developing and refining the application.

-Below are the key contributors and their roles.
+Below are the key contributors to the project, along with their roles and contact information.
 <table>
   <thead>
     <tr>